 Whether you choose to ship by air or ocean, we can deliver your shipments via LTL, truckload, and reefer trailers, whatever the shipment requires.

 Ocean shipping often proves more economical for companies who sell their goods to other businesses (B2B) in bulk or have a large number of heavy items.
 Most of the services we provide in the manufacturer’s country are similar to those used to prepare an air shipment, such as procuring insurance, contracting with the shipper, and arranging transportation to the point of departure.

 There are two notable exceptions.
 Most ocean shipments, except for extremely bulky items, ship in ISO shipping containers (20′, 40, or 45′ containers).

 If your shipment doesn’t require an entire shipping container, we will arrange for your cargo to be shipped using LCL (less than container load) ocean shipping.
 When you use us as your logistics company, we’ll make all the arrangements to procure, load, and store your containers until they’re ready to ship.

 When you ship by ocean, you need to file paperwork with the US Customs and Border Protection Services (CBP).
 This document, called an “Importer Security Filing” (ISF), provides advance information about your shipment to streamline the customs process once your cargo arrives in the US.
 Our team takes care of all the paperwork so that you can concentrate on your business, as well as obtaining your customs bond (single transaction or continuous) and submitting the customs entry to CBP.

-Whether you ship by ocean or air, the American Export Lines team can take care of all the arrangements to get your goods into Amazon’s hands quickly — and without costly errors.
-To learn more about what we can offer to your Amazon storefront, Contact Us or Request a Quote with our team today.
+Whether you ship by ocean or air, the SHIPIT Logistics℠ team can take care of all the arrangements to get your goods into Amazon’s hands quickly — and without costly errors.
+To learn more about what we can offer to your Amazon storefront, contact us today at (800) 874 4748 or request a quote.